DharaniDharan0109/News-Analysis-with-Dual-LLM-Validation/DEVELOPMENT_PROCESS.md

 ## Key Design Decisions

-### Decision 1: Use OpenRouter as LLM#1 (Sentiment, Tone, Gist)
+### Decision 1: Use OpenRouter `google/gemma-2-9b-it` as LLM#1 (Sentiment, Tone, Gist)

-Initially I implemented **Gemini** as LLM#1.
-During execution I faced:
+Initially I implemented Gemini as LLM#1, but during execution I faced:

 1. **404 model errors** (model not found / unsupported for generateContent)
-2. **429 quota exhausted** (rate/usage limit reached; free tier quota reported as 0)
+2. **429 quota exhausted** (free tier quota reported as 0 / rate limits)

-This caused all articles to fallback into neutral sentiment outputs (due to controlled error handling).
+This caused articles to fallback into neutral sentiment outputs due to controlled error handling.

-✅ To ensure the pipeline produces meaningful analysis consistently, I switched LLM#1 to OpenRouter.
+✅ To ensure the pipeline produces meaningful analysis consistently, I moved LLM#1 sentiment analysis to OpenRouter using:

+**LLM#1 (Analyzer Model):** `google/gemma-2-9b-it`

-This decision improves reliability and aligns with Celltron’s development mindset:
+This decision improves reliability and aligns with Celltron’s engineering mindset:

-* do not get blocked by an external API issue
+* do not get blocked by unstable API quota/model issues
 * ship a working system with correct outputs
 * document the trade-off transparently